Skip to main content

 Because of the temptation of power, and the ability to cover up crimes by going back in time repeatedly, because time machines can be abused, they must become abused.
 A time machine becomes a “damnation machine” mass-producing crime and empowerment, with immorality increasing the chances of an individual being trapped.

 Conflicts spread time machines spatially and temporally as iterations try to persist.
 Stable time loops likely evolve convergently towards maximal scope.
-Inventing them may end humanity’s autonomy, warping causality irrevocably.
+Inventing them may end humanity’s autonomy, irrevocably warping causality towards the final telos of universal time machine domination.

 To cut to the chase—the titular time-travel crimes are: kidnapping, false imprisonment, assault & battery, sexual assault, criminal intimidation, trespassing, grand theft auto, destruction of property, first-degree homicide, and lying to the police.
 (By my rough count, those are just the protagonist’s crimes if you leave out the ambiguous ones like ‘self-harm’1; a secondary character is guilty of at least accessory before & after the fact, reckless endangerment of both protagonist & public, and presumably a whole slew of laws/regulations on human experimentation.)